 An open heart not only allows us to receive God's love but also awakens us to the joys and suffering of others - a deep sense of compassion.
-Compassion, as modeled by Jesus, extends bevond our immediate circles and even beyond humanity.
+Compassion, as modeled by Jesus, extends beyond our immediate circles and even beyond humanity.
 Matthew 9:36 says, "When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd."

-Our compassion and love must not be limited only to humans.
+Our compassion and love must not be lim-

+ited only to humans.
 As stewards of God's creation, our care extends to the environment, including plants and animals.
 Genesis 2:15 reminds us of this responsibility when it says, "The Lord God took the man and put him in the Garden of Eden to work it and take care of it."
 Furthermore, Psalm 24:1 declares, "The earth is the LORD's, and everything in it, the world, and all who live in it."
-This includes what we might conpart of God's grand creation, worthy of our respect and care.
+This includes what we might consider inanimate, such as rocks and wind.
+All are part of God's grand creation, worthy of our respect and care.

 Unconditional love is the central aspect of an open heart.
 It means to love without expectations, without judgment, and regardless of a person's actions or choices.
 It's the embodiment of Jesus' command in Matthew 5:44 to "Love your enemies and pray for those who persecute you."
 Jesus Himself demonstrated this unconditional love, even from the cross when He prayed, "Father, forgive them, for they do not know what they are doing" (Luke 23:34).
-This is the level of love we are called to embody - love without exception, even for those who cause us harm.

-By cultivating our hearts and embracing this unconditional love, we can partake in profound spiritual healing, deepen our compassion, extend our care to all of God's creation, and serve as vessels of God's healing in the world.
+This is the level unconditional love, we can partake in profound spiritual healing, deepen our compassion, extend our care to all of God's creation, and serve as vessels of God's healing in the world.